coady/multimethod/README.md

 method[type, ...] = func    # register function by explicit types
 ```

 Multimethods support any types that satisfy the `issubclass` relation, including abstract base classes in `collections.abc` and `typing`.
-Subscripted generics are provisionally supported:
+Subscripted generics are supported:
 * `Union[...]`
 * `Mapping[...]` - the first key-value pair is checked
-* `Tuple[...]` - all args are checked
+* `tuple[...]` - all args are checked
 * `Iterable[...]` - the first arg is checked

 Naturally checking subscripts is slower, but the implementation is optimized, cached, and bypassed if no subscripts are in use in the multimethod.